-Lab book - 40% (i.e. 4 x 10% each) Reports - 60% (i.e. 2 x 30% each)
+Lab book - 40% (i.e. 4 x 10% each)

+Reports - 60% (i.e. 2 x 30% each)

-Students typically conduct laboratory work in pairs, please note that individuals who do not attend scheduled laboratory activities will not receive any associated lab book mark and will be awarded 0/10 for that item.
+Students typically conduct laboratory work in pairs.

+IMPORTANT: please note that individuals who do not attend scheduled laboratory activities will not receive any associated lab book mark and will be awarded 0/10 for that item.
+Therefore, failure to attend lab classes is a serious situation which will affect lab book marks which in turn also has potential to impact marks available for the major Report components (as the reports represent a continuation of the study which builds upon the experimental data produced in the lab).

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort